Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 All GPS trackers share the common function of broadcasting your vehicle’s GPS coordinates periodically, usually to a web browser or smartphone app.
-While you can use a smartphone as a tracking device, standalone trackers have several benefits.
+These devices have many uses that you should definitely take advantage of.
+Here are some of the best GPS trackers for all of your needs.

 Note: We do not condone the abuse of this technology for non-consensual spying or tracking against someone’s will.